mlafleur/mlafleur.github.io/_posts/2003-11-03-sourcegear-vault-single-user-edition.md

 ---
-Title: 'SourceGear Vault - Single User Edition'
+title: 'SourceGear Vault - Single User Edition'
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <a href="http://www.sourcegear.com">SourceGear</a> has released a single user version of their <a href="http://www.sourcegear.com/vault">Vault </a>product for $49.
 This makes Vault an absolutely fantastic solution for solo developers.
 At a few hundred bucks for Vault, I would have stuck with CVS for my personal projects.
 But for $49?
 Hell, even this cheap bastard can swing that.